tOlheiser/notes/react/react-fundamentals-mcginnis/project-fetchingData/README.md

   // making a request
   return fetch(endpoint)
-  // taking the returned response and formattng it into json
+    // fetch returns a promise, and we take the response and format it to JSON.
     .then((res) => res.json())
     .then((data) => {
       // if there are no items, something went wrong.